yiyuma/technical-tutorials/Java/Java.md

 ```

 ### Data Types
 - **Primitive Data Types**: Primitive data types are predefined in Java.
+Primitive data types live in stack.
 A primitive data type has always a value.
 A primitive data type begins with a lower case.
 Primitives data type has no attributes or behaviors.<br>
-  - Integer types: byte (8 bits), short(16 bits), int (32 bits), long (64 bits, should end the value with an "L")
+  - Integer types: byte (8 bits), short(16 bits), int (32 bits), long (64 bits, should end the value with an "L").
+The default value is 0.
   - Floating point types: a number with a decimal
     - float: 32 bits.
 It should be end the value with "f".
 The precision of float is only 6 or 7 decimal digits.
+The default value is 0.0f.
     - double: 64 bits.
 It should be end the value with "d".
 The precision of double is about 15 digits.
+The default value is 0.0d.
     - Scientific numbers: a floating point number can also be a scientific number with an "e" to indicate the power of 10.
-  - Others: boolean (1 bit), char (16 bits). <br>
+  - Others: boolean (1 bit), Default value is false. char (16 bits) and default value is \u0000. <br>
 Char is with a single quotes.
 Java uses Unicode system.
 In Unicode, character holds 2 byte (16 bits), so java also uses 2 byte for char.
   - Casting
     - Widening Casting (automatically) converting a smaller type to a larger size type. <br>